maayazed/workout-tracker/README.md

 </div>

 <div>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Fitness Tracker is a web application allowing users to create, track, and view exercises.
-MongoDB and mongoose are utilized with express routing to make a logger type interface.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Fitness Tracker is a web application allowing users to create, track, and view their workout history.
+MongoDB and mongoose are utilized with express routing to make a logger-type interface for exercises.
 </div>

 <br>